hack-dance/island-ai/README.md

   - Name: Jane Smith, Email: janesmith@email.com, Twitter: @DigitalDiva88
   - Name: Alex Johnson, Email: alexj@email.com, Twitter: @CodeMaster2023

   During the meeting, we agreed on several key points.
-The conference will be held on March 15th, 2024, at the Grand Tech Arena located at 4521 Innovation Drive.
+The conference will be held on March 15th, 2024, at the Grand sTech Arena located at 4521 Innovation Drive.
 Dr. Emily Johnson, a renowned AI researcher, will be our keynote speaker.

   The budget for the event is set at $50,000, covering venue costs, speaker fees, and promotional activities.
 Each participant is expected to contribute an article to the conference blog by February 20th.